 Introduction to the management of human resources including understanding the impact and accountability of human resource activities in organizations.
-Global human resource strategies, social and organizational realities, legal implications affecting people at work, union/non-union practices, comparable work, employee compensation and benefits, and employee rights.
+Global human resource strategies, social and organizational realities, legal implications affecting people at work, union/non-union practices, comparable work, employee compensation and benefits, and employee rights will be covered.

-105 SMALL BUSINESS MANAGEMENT 3 UNITS
+105 ENTREPRENEURSHIP AND SMALL BUSINESS MANAGEMENT 3 UNITS